Methiocarb

-Methiocarb is a carbamate pesticide (an acetylecholinesterase inhibitor) which is used as an insecticide, bird repellent, acaricide and molluscicide since the 1960s.
+Methiocarb is a carbamate pesticide (an acetylcholinesterase inhibitor) which is used as an insecticide, bird repellent, acaricide and molluscicide since the 1960s.
 Methiocarb has contact and stomach action on mites and neurotoxic effects on molluscs.
 Seeds treated with methiocarb also affect birds.
 Other names for methiocarb are mesurol and mercaptodimethur.

 Due to its toxicity, methiocarb approval as a plant protection product has been withdrawn by the EU effective 2020.

 Structure and reactivity

-The carbamate functional group in methiocarb can be cleaved by cholinesterase to result in the carbamate, which binds to the cholinesterase, and the aromatic alcohol.
+The carbamate functional group in methiocarb can be cleaved by cholinesterase to result in the carbamate, which binds to the cholinesterase, and the phenol.

 Synthesis

 Methiocarb (3) is synthesised by Bayer from 4-methylthio-3,5-xylenol (1) and methyl isocyanate (2).
 The xylenol (1) will act as the nucleophile in this reaction attacking the partially positively charged carbon in the isocyanate (2).

 Mechanism of action

 Methiocarb acts by acetylcholinesterase inhibition.
 The product of the cleavage of the carbamate group of methiocarb is methylcarbamic acid which is bound to cholinesterase after the reaction.
-The normal function of choline esterase is to cleave the acetyl-choline bond which results in the binding of acetic acid to choline sterase which is a fast reversible reaction.
-The carbamic acid also reversibly binds but the hydrolysis of the bond is slower and therefore the acid inhibits the function of choline sterase which results in elevated choline esterase levels.
+The normal function of cholinesterase is to cleave the acetyl-choline bond which results in the binding of acetic acid to cholinesterase which is a fast reversible reaction.
+The carbamic acid also reversibly binds but the hydrolysis of the bond is slower and therefore the acid inhibits the function of cholinesterase which results in elevated acetylcholine levels.
 In comparison: organophosphates inhibit irreversibly and will therefore inhibit the acetylcholinesterase even more.

 In addition to its cholinergic effects, methiocarb has been found to be an endocrine disruptor, acting as an estrogen, antiandrogen, and aromatase inhibitor.